 Police Officers present an anti-drunk driving demonstration at a school assembly to reinforce the dangers of drunk driving.
 The media generates much publicity for this cause beginning with a kick-off ceremony approximately one month before graduation.
 The program then runs for one month until the day after graduation.

 The Ridgefield Police Department annually plans, organizes and stages a large Halloween party for the youth of Ridgefield.
-This party is held at the Ridgefield Community Center on October 31st.
-The Community Center is decorated in the appropriate decor and volunteers help to make this event a success.
-A magician performs, Madame Zelda is present to tell your fortune and refreshments/candy are available for all who visit.
+This party is held at the Lounsbury House on October 31st.
+The Lounsbury House (Community Center) is decorated in the appropriate decor and volunteers help to make this event a success - refreshments/candy and a fun time are available for all who visit.

 Be sure to inspect all treats that your child receives from outside the home; all treats should be in the original sealed wrapper.